Gadgetbahn: History

 The problems about cost effectiveness and reliability can be researched with systems that have already been built.
 The Heathrow Ultra pods report that the elevated guideway cost £30 million for 3.8 kilometres instead of the projected £3 million per kilometre.
-The study on the Detroit People Mover shows that cost per passenger mile exceeded $3, while Detroit's busses operated at $0.82.
+The study on the Detroit People Mover shows that cost per passenger mile exceeded $3, while Detroit's buses operated at $0.82.
 Problems with reliability can occur as extended teething problems, as well as with the limited supply of maintenance parts for the specialized vehicles.
 Studies on the Mumbai Monorail problems led to abandoning all other monorail projects in India.

 When proposing an elevated guideway system to avoid the cost of an underground deployment, systems easily get called gadgetbahn when an elevated railway on standard gauge tracks and light rail tram vehicles would have been feasible as well.
 Comparing the mentioned Mumbai Monorail with the elevated Mumbai Metro shows that construction is not much different as both use pillars in the central median of main roads to ease development in an existing urban environment.